 Different types of diabetes

-Type 4 diabetes is gestational diabetes which occurs during pregnancy.
-Gestational diabetes results from insulin resistance due to hormone changes.
-It is important to identify as it can influence the health of the mum and baby.
+Type 4 diabetes is also commonly called gestational diabetes.
+This occurs during pregnancy and is due to insulin resistance caused by hormonal changes in this situation.
+It is important to identify this as it can influence the health of the mum and baby.
 Mums have a 50% chance of developing type 2 diabetes over the next 10 years.